forkymcforkface/RGBPi-Extra/README.md

 2. Extract to your usb drive.
 3. Scan for games
 4. Open rgbpi UI and patch and reboot
 5. If you want to get the latest changes, open the rgbpi UI again and go to settings>update.
-This will get the latest changes.

 https://github.com/sd2cv/RGBPi-Extra/assets/99993735/d4a69f9b-47b7-4d27-95e5-2555a1844ca1